ZhongShusheng/aivreg_stata_package/README.md

  - **varlist** the list of endogenous regressors or amenities
  - **aiv** a list of one or more anti-IV variables (multiple allowed with GMM)
  - **control** specify the list of exogenous control variables
- - **fe** list of fixed effects to be absorbed; if used, ivreghdfe or reghdfe is called instead of ivreg2 or reg
  - **weight** specifies weighting options; if specified, you should include the full weighting statement, e.g.: weight([w=wt])
  - **eststo** specifies the model name to store the estimates under
  - **vce** specify standard error estimation: asymp is the default; boot computes bootstrapped SE; cluster(varname) clusters SEs